 Her work with Up with People as music coordinator then took her to seven states and eight countries around the world, where she performed and directed the music for their weekly show.
 The group also performs community service, in addition to the music they provide as they aim to build bridges of understanding between cultures and countries.

-Mariechen Puchert is a fourth-year medical student at the University of Stellenbosch, South Africa.
+Mariechen Puchert is a medical student at the University of Stellenbosch, South Africa.
 She hails from East London, a small city in the Eastern Province of South Africa.

 With a life-long passion for reading and writing, she has served as the editor-in-chief of her campus newspaper and has had work published by Youth Journalism International and South African student anthologies.

 Puchert is currently the chairperson of her campus’ student government, but aims for a more global impact.
 She is a keen traveler and has spent time in Canada, the United States and China for different projects.
 Later this year she will travel to Kolkata, India, to assist at a primary healthcare facility there.

 She is an International Rotary Youth Leadership Awards alumnus, a member of the Golden Key Academic Honour Society and a Youth Journalism International Ambassador.

 Education, critical discourse and global citizenship are considered by Puchert to be of greatest importance in all aspects of society.

 Recently, at a big divisional meeting, Dan Quinn was surprised to see his name atop a list recognizing ESPN employees who’d been with the company 20 years.
 He’s had a good run so far, enjoying and/or surviving Super Bowl weeks, championship boxing matches, World Series and NHL games, and touring guests and media through on-site production trucks.